DevL/potency/output/md/Character Options/Traits.md

 > Alexander drew his wavy black blade and struck before anyone else had time to react.

 ## Fortunate
 You are luckier than most.
-Whenever you would normally gain a [fortune point](../Rolling%20Dice/Fortune%20Points.md) through non-magical means, you instead gain two points
+Whenever you would normally gain a [fortune point](../Rolling%20Dice/Fortune%20Points.md) through non-magical means, you instead gain two points.
 ## Heavy Hitter
 _Requires exertion 3 and melee combat 3._
 Your strength makes your blows strike harder than most.